SamroodAli/codezilla/README.md

 # Code Zilla

 A Course catalogue website which presents a list of coding courses.
 You can watch them as well.
-Skill up with theses courses for free.
+Skill up with these courses for free.
 ## Built With

 - React using create-react-app